 Submissions are now closed.
-Responses to submissions will be sent out on June 24, 2019.
+Responses to submissions have been sent out.

 If you would like to attend the conference, please visit the registration page for more information and to purchase tickets.